AdrianGutiR/adriangutir/README.md

 #### I am Adrian.

 ##### About me

-I am Electronic engineer, project management professional PMP and Scrum Master, with 8 years experience leading innovation, digital transformation, and tech product devel
+I am Electronic engineer, project management professional PMP and Scrum Master, with 8 years experience leading innovation, digital transformation, and tech product development projects.
+Product manager, fan of the Gaming industry currently working on projects to integrate AI and data to videogames, CGI, and VFX production pipeline.

 <!--
 **AdrianGutiR/adriangutir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.